-If an employer fails to furnish the necessary forms to individuals, or files incomplete or inaccurate ACA filing forms with the IRS, the IRS may impose penalties of up to \$280 per form per failure.
+If an employer fails to furnish the necessary forms to individuals or files incomplete or inaccurate ACA filing forms with the IRS, the IRS may impose penalties of up to \$290 per form per failure for forms required to be filed or furnished in 2023.
 In past years, the IRS did not impose penalties for incomplete or inaccurate forms if the employer could show it made "good-faith efforts" to comply with the information reporting requirements (which requires the forms to be filed timely with the IRS).
-However, this relief was not extended for the 2021 forms due in 2022, so employers should no longer rely on this relief.
+However, this relief was not extended for the 2022 forms due in 2023, so employers should no longer rely on this relief.